soumodips/genai-polyinfer/README.md

 - **request_structure**: JSON template for the request body
 - **request_header**: Optional object containing custom HTTP headers for the provider (e.g., `{'x-api-key': '{api_key}'}` or `{'authorization': 'Bearer {api_key}'}`)
 - **api_key_from_env**: Array of environment variable names containing API keys.
 Supports multiple keys with per-provider fallback strategies
+- **intent**: Optional string or array of strings specifying use case intents this provider supports (must be subset of config's all_intents)
 - **api_key_fallback_strategy**: How to handle multiple API keys for this provider - "first" (default, try first available key), "all" (try all until one succeeds), "count" (try specified number of keys), "indices" (try specific key indices), "range" (try keys in a range), or "subset" (try random subset)
 - **api_key_fallback_count**: When strategy is "count", specifies how many keys to try (default: 2)
 - **api_key_fallback_indices**: When strategy is "indices", array of key indices to try (e.g., [0, 2, 4] for 1st, 3rd, 5th keys)